shallinan1/shallinan1.github.io/transformers.md

 ### Optimization Algorithms

 1) Why does SGD work despite using noisy gradient estimates?
 What role does the noise play?

+The noise averages out to 0 in expectation since their values are small.
+The noise helps get us out of local minima or reigons with near-zero gradients.
 2) Derive the momentum update rule.
 Why does it help with saddle points and narrow valleys?
 3) Explain Adam: how does it combine momentum with adaptive learning rates?
 When does AdamW help?
 4) What is the learning rate warmup and why is it important for transformers?